samikeijonen/uuups/README.md

 from `resources/images/` to `dist/images/`.
 - `gulp` &ndash; Run tasks in this order: `i18n`, `icons`, `styles`, `scripts`, `imagemin`, `docs`.

-You can configure Gulp related settings in the `gulp-config.js` file.
-It's needed if you want to change files names or folder structure.

 ## SASS and CSS structure